sasjs/sasjs.io/docs/training/workshops.md

 Training is available either remotely or on-site in the following durations:

 - 1 hour - overview of the tooling, available resources, best practices, etc. Configure and deploy a working seed app.
+FREE OF CHARGE (remote).

 - Half day - Build, deploy and release a functional app, including dependent macros, use of a database, and release notes

 - Full day - Design, build, deploy & release a complex multi-user app

+For more information, contact [Allan Bowe](https://www.linkedin.com/in/allanbowe/) via private message.

 ## Pre-requisites